gidmoth/freeswitch-connector/README.md

 network-reachable storage of the xml files in that case.
 It's easier to just run connector on the same host, and in the same network namespace as freeswitch.

+The representation of the xml config is an in memory JS Object and gets updatet on every `reloadxml`.
+But it can also be partially updatet on more specific events.
+You can serialize it easily as JSON, except for some properties which are sets, but those are automatically managed anyways.
+All xml-files which are managable by connector can easily be reproduced from this JSON file.

 All usercredentials an privilleges for the REST api are derived from the freeswitch-config, no need to care for extra-users, but